confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.extension.dir`

-The directory in which ksqlDB will look for UDFs.
+The directory in which ksqlDB looks for UDFs.
 The default value is the `ext` directory relative to the ksqlDB's current working directory.

 ## `ksql.fail.on.deserialization.error`